mikeirvine/Capstone-Ecuador-Grocery/README.md

 From the 500K records, I took a random sample of 100K to run through each regression model.
 I setup a kfold cross validation with 5 folds, including a standardization of the feature matrix, to ensure an accurate reading of my error metric.
 For each regression modeling test, I calculated the Root Mean Squared Error.
 I modeled the data using standard Linear, Ridge and Lasso regression techniques.

+After running the results, I identifed the most important features using a recursive feature selection method in sklearn.
+The method ranks the features in terms of importance (based on the coefficients).
+It then attemptes to prune the number of features by focusing on the most importants.
+The most important features groups include:

+- Item Class
+- Item Number
+- Item Perishable
+- Month of Year
+- Store Cluster
+- Store Number
+- Store Type
+- Week of Year
+- Day of Week

+According to my models, holidays, oil prices, and promotion status were relatively unimportant compared to the features above.

 ## Results
 ### The standard linear regression model produced the best results on the test dataset, with an R-Squared of .54 and an average Root Mean Squared Error of 8.18.
 Improvements are needed to better predict sales, but the model is predictive and further refinements will yield better results.

 The results indicate the a linear regression model to predict unit sales is feasible, and with further refinements to the model, accuracy of the model could be improved.
-The Root Mean Squared Error results for each model are below.
+The Root Mean Squared Error (RMSE) results for each model are below.

 Linear RMSE test results: 8.18198212230643
 Linear R squared results: 0.5354179008623021